High Protein Waffles

 We absolutely love finding ways to make foods that typically aren’t the healthiest more nutritious, so after making healthier pancakes and Protein Muffins we knew we had to do the same with waffles!

-These healthy fluffy protein waffles are SO delicious and have that same crunch that you expect from a real Belgian waffle.
+These high protein waffles are SO delicious and have that same crunch that you expect from a real Belgian waffle.

 We love these with maple syrup and berries on top, but you can definitely enjoy them with your favorite toppings!